jerysun/Azure_Cloud_Routines/README.md

 - If you create your own Service Bus resource, then please replace the placeholder with your own connection string in appsettings.json file of ASBPublisher, and Program.cs of ASBSubscriber.
 - This App assumes you have created a service bus queue "personqueue".

+## V. HangfireDemo

+An easy way to perform background processing in .NET and .NET Core applications.
+No Windows Service or separate process required.
+Backed by persistent storage.
+Open and free for commercial use.

+Although it doesn't belong to Microsoft Azure cloud, however it's used widely in huge amounts of Azure related projects.

+### Project Description

+It is a WebAPI scaffold project consisting of four "modules":
+- Fire and Forget Jobs
+- Delayed Jobs
+- Recurring Jobs
+- Continuous Jobs

+which can be easily expanded, so that they can be smoothly adapted to the product environment.

+Tips:
+- Use POSTMAN to do the tests
+- Use Hangfire dashboard to monitor and managed the background jobs

 Please feel free to ask me if you have any questions.